IRS Notice CP523 and How to Protect Your Payment Plan From Termination

 The IRS sends this notice when you have defaulted on an existing tax payment arrangement.
 Here are some of the reasons that payment plans go into default.

-- You failed to make your monthly payment due.
+- You missed your monthly payment.

 - Your bank returned the payment or denied the automatic withdrawal.